tea2code/fantasy-rts/documentation/plugins/VanillaModel.md

 ## Interfaces

-### Model Factory

-Utility module which acts as a factory to create model related objects like points, entities...

-Load using `ModelFactory` in the utilities section of the load file.

 ### Block

 A block describes a certain point in the world consisting of the entities at this point.
+The default block interface only allows read access.
+For the purpose of developing custom block implementations there is a variant with write access.
+The later should never be used to change blocks outside the plugin.

 ### Components